Rule Change: Completed

 • Introducing definitions and new information provision requirements to support more informed and efficient decision-making by retail customers that are considering ceasing to use gas

-• Implementing a beneficiary-causer pays approach to abolishment charges to mitigate significant cost impacts for remaining gas customers
+• Implementing a beneficiary-causer pays approach to abolishment charges to mitigate significant cost impacts for remaining gas customers.

 Background